 - Programming and other IT courses tailored towards women on maternity leave.

-We probably forgot to mention about 186 other things, but that’s not really the point.
+We probably forgot to mention about 186 other things only a small fraction of developers are women, but that’s not really the point.
 It’s up to each of us to make it easier for women to get into IT so we can get to a point in the not too near future when female developers are no longer an exotic species.

 Would you like to share your opinion about women in IT or do you have any interesting experiences?
 Do you think women are disadvantaged in the IT industry or that it’s harder for them to reach senior positions?
 Get in touch with us below in the comments section or on Facebook or Twitter.